aas8/QuaQA-Chat/README.md

 # quaqa-chat README

-This is the README for your extension "quaqa-chat".
-After writing up a brief description, we recommend including the following sections.
+QuaQA is an extension that allos for the generation of Gherkin test cases using Vscode's Copilot extension.

 ## Features

-This extensions allows for the generation of Gherkin test cases using Vscode's Github CoPilot extension with only a few clicks.

 1. First, right-click the script containing the code you want to generate Gherkin test cases for and click the "Generate Ghrkin" option in the context menu: